 The free Financial Dashboard offers the following capabilities:

 Budgeting.
-You can use the free version to track your cash flow and spending patterns.
+You can use the free version as a budgeting tool to track your cash flow and spending patterns.
 You can also analyze your spending categories and individual transactions.
-You’ll get monthly summaries, helping you to know exactly where your money is going.
-However, if you’re looking primarily for budgeting software, you probably won’t use Personal Capital.
+You'll get monthly summaries, helping you to know exactly where your money is going.
+However, if you're looking primarily for budgeting software, you probably won't use Personal Capital.
 For example, while the platform provides alerts of upcoming bills, it does not provide a bill payment function.
 You will have to continue to pay your bills directly from your bank accounts.

 Despite the Personal Capital Financial Dashboard’s limits on the budgeting side, it’s an excellent service when it comes to investment management.
 It offers the following investment tools:

 401(k) Analyzer.
-Millions of people participate in employer sponsored retirement plans.
+Millions of people participate in employer-sponsored retirement plans.
 But few are aware of the investment fees that are hidden in those plans.
 The analyzer will show you exactly what each fund in your plan is costing you.
-It will then suggest alternative allocations into lower cost funds.
+It will then suggest alternative allocations into lower-cost funds.

 Investment Checkup.
 This might be the most important investment tool of all.
 Once you aggregate your investment accounts on the platform, this tool will help you to optimize those accounts.
 It can recommend adjusting your portfolio mix to improve your overall investment performance.

 Net Worth Calculator.
 By tracking your assets and liabilities, you can quickly determine your net worth.
-That’s important, because net worth is the most significant number in determining your overall financial strength.
+That’s important because net worth is the most significant number in determining your overall financial strength.

 Personal advisor.
 Even though the Financial Dashboard is free to use, you'll still have the ability to contact a personal advisor.
 The advisor won't be able to provide investment advice, but they can help you with questions regarding the service, as well as provide additional information on any recommendations made by Personal Capital.